 The European Film Academy awarded Charlotte with the honorary Lifetime Achievement Award for her outstanding body of work.
 The award was presented in Berlin on December 12, 2015.
 Charlotte also won Best Actress for her role as Kate Mercer in 45 Years.

-All American Speakers is a speakers bureau and booking agency providing information on booking Charlotte Rampling for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Charlotte Rampling speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Charlotte Rampling for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Charlotte Rampling speaking fees, availability, speech topics and cost to hire for your next live or virtual event.